Travel.State.Gov > International Travel > Country Information > United Kingdom International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the United Kingdom.

 Terrorist groups continue plotting possible near-term attacks in Europe.
 The UK Security Service publishes specific reasons for any changes in the threat level and recommended actions for the public via its UK threat levels website.

 There is the potential for isolated violence related to the political situation in Northern Ireland.
 The Police Service of Northern Ireland assesses there is a continued threat of violence from dissident groups in Northern Ireland, focused primarily on police and military targets, and may involve the use of firearms and explosives.
 Tensions may be heightened during the summer marching season (April to August), particularly on and around the July 12 public holiday.

 Avoid areas of demonstrations if possible, and be careful within the vicinity of demonstrations.
+Demonstrations occur frequently in and around city centers and areas where tourists frequent.
 Even demonstrations intended to be peaceful can turn confrontational and possibly escalate to violence.

 The phone number for police/fire/ambulance emergency services is 999 in the United Kingdom and 112 in Gibraltar.
 You should also use these numbers to report security threats or suspicious packages.
 Also see information for contacting police from abroad.

 Victims of Crime: Report crimes to the local police at 999 (United Kingdom) or 112 (Gibraltar) and contact the U.S. Embassy at +(44) (20) 7499-9000.